Home » Home and Garden » DIY Tips & Ideas » How To Paint Over Fibreglass

 Step 1.
 Surface Preparation

-Feather the sound edges with a fine grade abrasive paper, removing all visible signs of organic growth and using Zinsser Mould Killer & Remover to treat areas (in accordance with the manufacturer’s instructions) before allowing them to dry.
+Feather the sound edges with a fine grade abrasive paper, removing all visible signs of organic growth and using a product like Zinsser Mould Killer & Remover to treat areas (in accordance with the manufacturer’s instructions) before allowing them to dry.

 Step 2.
 Priming

-Use methylated spirit to ensure the surface is free from any contaminants and anything that could interfere with adhesion, frequently changing the cloth, before priming overall with one full coat of Zinsser Bulls Eye 1-2-3.
+Use methylated spirit to ensure the surface is free from any contaminants and anything that could interfere with adhesion, frequently changing the cloth, before priming overall with one full coat of a specialist primer like Zinsser Bulls Eye 1-2-3.

 Apply the primer in accordance with the manufacturer’s instructions and allow a minimum drying time of 1 hour (in normal drying conditions).